-Four amazing students/emerging professionals received our first ever Scholarship in 2020 and attended the Annual Symposium for free in PA & CT.
+Four amazing students/emerging professionals will receive our Student Scholarship to attend the 2022 Virtual Annual Symposium for free.

 The Student/Emerging Professional Scholarship for the NDAL Symposium honors Darrell Morrison, FASLA, Senior Honorary Faculty Associate, University of Wisconsin-Madison Department of Planning and Landscape Architecture, and Glenn Dreyer, Connecticut College Arboretum Director Emeritus.
 Their wide-ranging influence in the field of ecological landscape design inspires those whose careers are just beginning to develop, and NDAL’s mission includes supporting beginning landscape practitioners.
 Scholarship recipients receive free admission to the Symposium.

-Decision date: Applicants notified by December.
+Decision date: Applicants notified by December 17.
 This allows anyone who is not selected time to take advantage of early bird registration rates (early bird rates end December 20).

 Photo credit: Bob Gutowski